 The Peter Hans Hofschneider Professorship aims to support up-and-coming scientists who work in the field of molecular medicine and have distinguished themselves by outstanding scientific achievements.
 The Peter Hans Hofschneider Professorship is intended to enable them to establish a working group of their own.

-- Maximum age at the time of application: 37
+- Maximum age at the time of application: 37 (certain exceptions are possible).

 - Research activities in one of the following areas:

 - molecular hepatogastroenterology

 - A minimum of two years of postdoctoral experience and successfully completed re-search work documented by publications.